 How much money should you save before moving out of state?

-Costs to save for during the move
+Before and during the move

-- Moving supplies (sturdy moving boxes, packing paper, etc.)
+- Moving supplies (boxes, packing paper, etc.)

-- Soft costs (lodging, food, tolls, etc.)
+- Soft costs (lodging, food, etc.)

-- Driver’s license and registration
+- Driver’s license and vehicle registration

 - Insurance (car, home, etc.)

-- Loans and other debts
+- Toiletries and other personal items